mybatis/mybatis-dynamic-sql/src/site/markdown/docs/select.md

 ## Annotated Mapper for Select Statements

 The SelectStatement object can be used as a parameter to a MyBatis mapper method directly.
-If you are using an annotated mapper, the select method should look like this (note that we recommend to code a "selectMany" and a "selectOne" method with a shared result mapping):
+If you are using an annotated mapper, the select method should look like this (note that we recommend coding a "selectMany" and a "selectOne" method with a shared result mapping):

 ```java
 import org.apache.ibatis.annotations.Result;